refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 refine doesn't focus on problems that have already been solved; instead, it centers around tackling the unresolved ones.
 On the contrary, refine’s philosophy is to provide the best developer experience for any use case without interfering the developer’s way of doing things but providing critical solutions for the common problems.

-If we were to summarize the comparison with an analogy, if you think refine as Lego Technic, then React-admin would be like Lego Duplo.
+If we were to summarize the comparison with an analogy, if you think refine as Lego Technique, then React-admin would be like Lego Duplo.

 Whether you are an experienced developer seeking a powerful and adaptable framework or a newcomer venturing into web development, this article aims to equip you with the knowledge to make an informed decision.